First Sino-Japanese War: China

-The prevailing view in many Western circles was that the modernized Chinese military would crush the Japanese.
+The prevailing view in many Western circles was that the modernised Chinese military would crush the Japanese.
 Observers commended Chinese units such as the Huai Army and Beiyang Fleet.
 The German General Staff predicted a Japanese defeat and William Lang, who was a British advisor to the Chinese military, praised Chinese training, ships, guns, and fortifications, stating that "in the end, there is no doubt that Japan must be utterly crushed".

 Imperial Chinese Army

 The Qing dynasty did not have a unified national army, but was made up of three main components, with the so-called Eight Banners forming the elite.
 The Eight Banners forces were segregated along ethnic lines into separate Manchu, Han Chinese, Mongol, Hui (Muslim) and other ethnic formations.
 Bannermen who made up the Eight Banners got higher pay than the rest of the army while the Manchu received further privileges.
-In total, there were 250,000 soldiers in the Eight Banners, with over 60 percent kept in garrisons in Beijing, while the remaining 40 percent served as garrison troops in other major Chinese cities.
+In total, there were 250,000 soldiers in the Eight Banners, with over 60 per cent kept in garrisons in Beijing, while the remaining 40 per cent served as garrison troops in other major Chinese cities.
 The Green Standard Army was a 600,000-strong gendarmerie-type force that was recruited from the majority Han Chinese population.
 Its soldiers were not given any peacetime basic military training, but were expected to fight in any conflict.
 The third component was an irregular force called the Braves, which were used as a kind of reserve force for the regular army, and which were usually recruited from the more distant or remote provinces of China.
-They were formed into very loosely organized units from the same province.
+They were formed into very loosely organised units from the same province.
 The Braves were sometimes described as mercenaries, with their volunteers receiving as much military training as their commanders saw fit.
-With no fixed unit organization, it is impossible to know how many battle-ready Braves there actually were in 1894.
-There were also a few other military formations, one of which was the Huai Army, which was under the personal authority of the politician, general and diplomat Li Hongzhang and was created originally to suppress the Taiping Rebellion (1850–1864).
+With no fixed unit organisation, it is impossible to know how many battle-ready Braves there actually were in 1894.
+There were also a few other military formations, one of which was the Huai Army, which was under the personal authority of Li Hongzhang and was created originally to suppress the Taiping Rebellion (1850–1864).
 The Huai Army had received limited training by Western military advisors; numbering nearly 45,000 troops, it was considered the best-armed military unit in China.

 However, there is no definitive estimate for the size of the Qing armies in this war and scholarly estimates vary widely.